Bhavinsolanki369/SQL-Music-Store-Report/README.md

 # SQL-Music-Store-Report
-There is a multitable database and set of 11 business questions.
+There is a multi-table database and set of 11 business questions.
 I have solved these questions using postgreSQL.
 1. USA, Canada and Brazil are Top purchasing countries with 131, 76 and 61 total purchases, respectively.